The BrainFood Cookbook by Angela Taylor (eBook release now available!)

 Gluten Free - Lactose Free - Soy Free - Sugar Free

-Autism / ADHD Recovery using the SCD / GAPS diet
+Autism / ADHD Recovery using the SCD / GAPS / Paleo diet

 The BrainFood Cookbook contains 12 chapters of recipes used by author Angela Taylor to successfully recover her child from Autism.
-The recipes are gluten-free, and based upon the Specific Carbohydrate Diet (SCD) and Gut and Psychology Syndrome Diet (GAPS) which are becoming ever more popular in the Autism community.
+The recipes are gluten-free, and based upon the Specific Carbohydrate Diet (SCD) / Gut and Psychology Syndrome Diet (GAPS) / Paleo diet which has been embraced in the Autism community.